-(based on the CI comparison described above), measures would be proactively reduced by a predetermined percent when the stock is less than 150% of the target level.
+Background information on AMs is provided in section 3.1 under Option A on page 16.
+Under the Percent Change Approach, measures would be more restrictive when stock status is poor and more liberal when stock status is good.
+In addition, when RHL overages are expected (based on the CI comparison described above), measures would be proactively reduced by a predetermined percent when the stock is less than 150% of the target level.
 Reductions would also be taken if the stock is below the target even when the RHL is within the CI, helping to rebuild the stock back to the target.
 These aspects of this option could all be considered proactive AMs.

-This option requires minimal changes from the current reactive AMs described in section 3.1-A-5.
+This option requires minimal changes from the current reactive AMs described on page 16.
 The current reactive AMs would be modified such that when paybacks are required, the payback could be spread evenly across two years to help facilitate the use of constant measures across two years.
 When a payback is applied, the percent change would be determined based on the reduced ACL.